-In this guide, we cover key hotel locations, status benefits, transferring points between programs, and how to get the best value from earning and redeeming Honors points.
+In this guide, I cover key hotel locations, status benefits, transferring points between programs, and how to get the best value from earning and redeeming Honors points.

-Hilton has a massive global reach of hotels with its ten hotel brands, including 23 in Australasia.
+Hilton has a massive global reach of hotels with its 14 hotel brands.
+It has 15 properties in Australia.

 A full list of properties is available from the Hilton website.

-Honors offers four status tiers in the following order (from lowest to highest): Blue, Silver, Gold and Diamond.
+Honors offers four status tiers in the following order (from lowest to highest): Member, Silver, Gold and Diamond.

 You can find more information about the status tiers and benefits on the Honors website.